radian-software/selectrum/README.md

   highlighting schemes (such as `prescient.el`).
 * By default, the total number of matches are shown before the prompt.
   This behavior can be customized using `selectrum-count-style`.
-* You can cause the candidates to be numbered sequentially in the minibuffer by enabling `selectrum-show-indices`.
-This may be helpful in telling you what prefix argument you should pass to `selectrum-select-current-candidate` in order to select a given candidate.
+* You can show the indices of displayed candidates by customizing `selectrum-show-indices`.
+This may be helpful in telling you what prefix argument you should pass to `selectrum-select-current-candidate` `selectrum-insert-current-candidate` in order to select a given candidate.
 Furthermore, if you want do display a custom index (e.g. letters instead of indices, roman numerals, etc.) you can set the `selectrum-show-indices` to a function that takes in the relative